-An abnormal sac or pouch that develops at a weak point in the intestines is known as a diverticulum.
+A diverticulum is an abnormal sac or pouch that develops at a weak point in the intestines.
 Various types of diverticula can develop as you age.
-In some instances, people are born with a diverticulum in their intestines.
-This condition is called Meckel’s diverticulum.
+When you’re born with a diverticulum in your intestines, it’s referred to as Meckel’s diverticulum.

-Meckel’s diverticulum usually develops between the 5th and 7th weeks of fetal development.
-Because the condition is present at birth, it is classified as a congenital health issue.
+Meckel’s diverticulum usually develops between the fifth and seventh weeks of fetal development.
+Because the condition is present at birth, it’s classified as a congenital health issue.

-The symptoms of Meckel’s diverticulum are related to the type of diverticulum that is present.
+The symptoms of Meckel’s diverticulum are related to the type of diverticulum you have.
 In 95 percent of people with this condition, the diverticulum that develops is made up of intestinal cells.
 As a result, the diverticulum functions as a normal part of the intestine.
 This type of diverticulum may not cause any significant symptoms.

 In other instances, the diverticulum may be made up of stomach or pancreatic cells.
 When this occurs, the diverticulum will function differently from the intestines.
-This may result in significant symptoms, including:
+This may result in significant symptoms.
+These include:

 - blockage of the intestines